Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Applications of KGPLMs

 \section{Applications of KGPLMs}

-KGPLMs outperform traditional PLMs in capturing factual and relational information, exhibiting stronger language understanding and generation abilities and better generalization.
-Such advantages lead to improved performance across a range of downstream applications.
-By employing application-related pre-training tasks and fine-tuning PLMs for specific applications, as illustrated in Fig.~\ref{fig:application}, KGPLMs have been successfully leveraged for multiple tasks, such as named entity recognition, relation extraction, and sentiment analysis, etc.
+KGPLMs outperform traditional PLMs in capturing factual and relational information, exhibiting stronger language understanding and generation abilities.
+These advantages lead to improved performance across a range of downstream applications.
+By employing diverse pre-training tasks and fine-tuning PLMs for specific applications, as illustrated in Fig.~\ref{fig:application}, KGPLMs have been successfully leveraged for multiple tasks.